Elder Financial Exploitation

 - Unsolicited work: The Perpetrator arrives unexpectedly at an Elder's residence and offers to perform work for a reasonable fee.
 After starting the work, the Perpetrator insists that the Elder pay more than originally agreed before the work will be completed; perhaps even threatening the Elder with legal action if the elder does not agree to pay.

-The following are examples of Red Flags that there could be something wrong:
+Examples of Red Flags that there could be something wrong:

 - Bank activity is erratic, unusual, or uncharacteristic of the Elder.